-This month’s sponsored post comes from Israel’s Mediterranean hotspot, Tel Aviv.
-If you’re planning to visit Israel be sure to check out Shlomo Sixt for car rental, they have five car rental locations in Tel Aviv and branches throughout Israel.
+This post comes from Israel’s Mediterranean hotspot, Tel Aviv.
+If you’re planning to visit Israel be sure to check out Shlomo Sixt for car rental, the local experts who have chosen their favourite fiestas for UTB below.

 White City Music Festival (May)

 For ten days every May one of the oldest quarters in Tel Aviv, Neve Tzedek, is home to a boutique music festival which includes jazz, funk, rock and roll, and a mixture of other genres as wide ranging as Indian folk and Balkan Beat.
 Once a rundown slum, Neve Tzedek has become of the most sought after addresses in the city, with its pretty buildings and maze of narrow winding streets.
 Israeli and international musicians converge on the picturesque neighborhood to create a unique event for music lovers.

 In a global survey organized by American Airlines to find the world’s best gay destinations, Tel Aviv topped the poll and was named the world’s best gay city.
 The annual Gay Pride festival has become one of the city’s biggest attractions for gay and lesbian tourists, and one of the main events on the city’s calendar.
 The parade is the highlight, and usually takes place on the second Friday in June.

 The ancient, stone streets of Jaffa (in Hebrew: Yafo) are the setting for a series of bustling cultural and entertainment nights in Summer.
 The working week in Israel is Sunday to Thursday, and every Thursday night throughout July and August, crowds descend largely around the flea market area, where there are concerts with some of Israel’s leading musicians, classical concerts, jazz sessions and ethnic music performances, street theatre performances, art exhibitions, yoga and meditation, activities for children, and market stalls selling craft ware and artisan food.